Whitesnake: Come an' Get It and Saints & Sinners (1981–1982)

 Whitesnake kicked off the supporting tour for Come an' Get It on 14 April 1981 in Germany.
 During the tour, the band performed five nights at the Hammersmith Odeon and eight dates in Japan.
 They also played the US in July, supporting Judas Priest with Iron Maiden.
 At the 1981 Monsters of Rock festival at Castle Donington, Whitesnake were direct support for headliners AC/DC.
 The supporting tour for Come an' Get It lasted approximately five months.
+The group accumulated six gold and silver certifications worldwide within one year, including Yugoslavia and Japan.

 In late 1981, Coverdale retreated to a small villa in southern Portugal to begin writing the band's next album.
 After returning to England, he and the rest of Whitesnake gathered at Nomis Studios in London to begin rehearsals.
 However, as Coverdale would later explain: "There wasn't that 'spark' that was usually in attendance.
 It felt more of an effort to be there."
 Micky Moody later stated that by the end of 1981, the band had become tired, partially from "too many late nights, too much partying".
 In an effort to lift their collective spirits, Whitesnake returned to Clearwell Castle in Gloucestershire, where they had recorded Lovehunter.
 Though morale still remained low, the band were able to record the basic tracks for their next album.
 Guy Bidmead replaced producer Martin Birch, who was reportedly too ill to work at the time (Birch did eventually return when recording moved to Britannia Row).
 This exacerbated the band's ever worsening mental state.

 To make matters worse, the band were experiencing financial troubles with Moody recalling: "We weren't making nowhere near the kind of money we should have been making.
 Whitesnake always seemed to be in debt, and I thought 'What is this?, we're playing in some of the biggest places and we're still being told we're in debt, where is all the money going?'."
 Eventually, Moody became fed up with the situation and left Whitesnake in December 1981.
 The remaining band members blamed the group's management company Seabreeze, headed by Deep Purple's former manager John Coletta, for their financial state.
 According to Bernie Marsden, the band set up a meeting to fire Coletta, but Coverdale failed to show.
 Instead, Marsden, Neil Murray and Ian Paice were informed that Whitesnake had been put on hold and that they had been fired.
 Marsden later remarked: "David [Coverdale] decided he would be king of Whitesnake".